Generic Name: chlorpropamide (klor PROE pa mide)

 What other drugs will affect Diabinese (chlorpropamide)?

-Many other medicines can increase or decrease the effects of chlorpropamide on lowering your blood sugar.
-This includes prescription and over-the-counter medicines, vitamins, and herbal products Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+This list is not complete, and many other medicines can increase or decrease the effects of chlorpropamide on lowering your blood sugar.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with chlorpropamide.
+Not all possible interactions are listed in this medication guide.

 More about Diabinese (chlorpropamide)